 If present, it allows configuration of the emulator prior to starting target communication.
-Currently this function is only used to configure if the target which is connected to J-Link has an ETB or not.
-For more information how to configure the existence of an ETB, please refer to Global DLL variables on page 171.
+Currently this function is only used to configure whether the target which is connected to J-Link has an ETB or not.
+For more information on how to configure the existence of an ETB, please refer to Global DLL variables on page 210.